LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/campaign-goals.md

 * The _Increase page views_ goal counts the number of pages (that you determine) that the consumer browsed as a success.
 * _Other_ is a fallback option counts landing on the URL of your choice as a success.

-Consider what your short-term business goals are, and translate them to LiveEngage goals.
+Consider what your short-term business goals are, and translate them to the Conversational Cloud goals.
 Track the success of your campaigns and tweak your engagements to consistently improve your conversion rates by using appropriate goals.

 {: .important}
 **Note:** On the page for each Goal, a checkbox can be found at the bottom of the page to ‘Count goals’.
 Checking this box will mean that the goals will only be counted once per visit.
 For Messaging engagements, the goal can only be counted at the same session, due to the ongoing nature of messaging conversations.
 For customers visiting the site in different sessions, the goal will be reevaluated.

 ## Duplicate goals

-In order to avoid compromising the integrity of your data, LiveEngage allows you to eliminate duplicate goals in one of two ways: by using goal indicators such as URL and page views (1), or through engagement attributes (2).
+In order to avoid compromising the integrity of your data, the Conversational Cloud allows you to eliminate duplicate goals in one of two ways: by using goal indicators such as URL and page views (1), or through engagement attributes (2).

 1. By checking “Count goals reached only once per visit” under Count Goals, goals will fire only once per session (per visit).
 If your page is meant to allow visitors to perform a variety of actions (such as lead and purchase, purchase twice, etc,) then you may wish to leave the checkbox unchecked in order to count what seems to be duplicated events but in reality are not.